 Dandelions are NOT a first food for bees

 One of the things I hear the most is that “dandelions are a bees first food.”

 This is not true!

-There are many other plants that bloom before dandelions in late winter and early spring that are much more important for bees.
+There are many other plants that bloom before or around the same time as dandelions in late winter and early spring that are much more important for bees.